topxeq/gox/README.md

 ![Gox](https://github.com/topxeq/gox/blob/master/docs/goxlogo2xs.jpg)

 # gox
 Gox is a free, open-source script language or a interpreter written by Golang.
 It's based on [Anko](https://github.com/mattn/anko) and [Goja](https://github.com/dop251/goja), with some improvement.
-As a script runner(or interpreter), Gox supports various script languages such as txScript, Javascript, Anko, ...
+As a script runner(or interpreter), Gox supports various script languages such as txScript, Javascript, Anko, ..., and the Gox language syntax is very similar to Golang.

 Golang is not required to be installed.
 Gox is only in one executable file, green and fast.

 And thanks to [Giu](https://github.com/AllenDang/giu), which enable Gox to provide a modern GUI programming ability, and it's cross-platform, native, no dependencies and convenient.
+Even more, Gox has an code editor embedded, so the external text editor may not be required for small piece of code.

 Gox supports password-protect your source code file, it's also a major difference from most script/interpretive language.

 ## 1. Installation

 Download the latest Gox executable file from the [official website](http://gox.topget.org/) or [Github](https://github.com/topxeq/gox/releases).
 Then put it into a directory in the system path.
 If you download the zip file, extract it first.

+A command-line only version of gox (named goxc, no GUI features) is also available.
+This version will be more fast, and of course smaller in file size.

 ## 2.usage